GaraziLS/DevCamp-Capstone-Fontend/1-Frontend/Project READMEs Frontend/4- Auth Login.md

 ## Change handler

 Now we're going to create the handleLoginChange, which will update the state when the user types something in.
 We'll create that below the constructor.
+This will allow the user to type content in, otherwise won't be possible.

 ```
 handleLoginChange(event) {